Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 .. note::

     Since we are now using a function in the "isobus/utility" folder to load this IOP file, we will also need to link to the CAN stack's utility library in our CMakeLists.txt file.
-You can do this by adding :code:`isobus::SystemTiming` to your :code:`target_link_libraries` statement.
+You can do this by adding :code:`isobus::Utility` to your :code:`target_link_libraries` statement.
 We'll also need to add some CMake to move the IOP file to the binary location, so that when the program is compiled, the IOP will end up in a location accessable to your program.

 	We'll go over the full CMake closer to the end of this tutorial.